priestd09/corda/docs/source/api-flows.rst

 The flow framework will automatically propagate the ``FlowException`` back to the waiting counterparties.

-You can imagine many scenarios in which throwing a ``FlowException`` would be appropriate:
+There are many scenarios in which throwing a ``FlowException`` would be appropriate:

 * A transaction doesn't ``verify()``
 * A transaction's signatures are invalid